 and break up your unplowed ground;

-it is time to seek the Lord,
+for it is time to seek the Lord,

-and showers righteousness on you.
+until he comes and showers righteousness on you.
 Hosea 10:12

 Gomer.
 Mention Gomer & you probably immediately think, "Oh yes, Hosea's harlot."
 And everybody is so busy knowing all about Hosea acting out Israel's apostasy in his marriage they completely miss the point.
 I mean, it's a great story, isn't it?
 We all know it ~ or think we do; the man of God allying himself to a strumpet & thundering at Israel.
 And we leave it at the church door with the biscuit crumbs & used tea bags.
 But the story of Gomer & Hosea is more than an old testament story that has no relevance for us because all of scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness [2Timothy3:15~17]